revolist/revogrid-docs/guide/wcag.md

 ## Customizing Accessibility Features

 Grid events allow developers to customize and enhance the accessibility features to better suit their application’s needs.
+This can be done by intercepting the events and modifying the behavior as needed.

+- [Auto-Focus on Next Line](./wcag.next-focus.pro): This feature automatically moves the focus to the next row when the user reaches the last cell of the current row, making it easier for users to navigate through the grid.

 ## Density and Accessibility